trevor-dolby-at-ibm-com/ace-kafka-es/README.md

 enable secure connectivity.

 See also Dale Lane's blog post at https://dalelane.co.uk/blog/?p=4573 for a detailed walkthrough of connecting ACE to Event Streams.
+This repo uses the same `THIS.IS.MY.TOPIC` topic for the flows, and the "Pre-requisites" in the blog post apply to this repo also.
+The flows themselves are a modified form of the "Using the KafkaProducer and KafkaConsumer nodes with a Kafka topic" tutorial in the ACE toolkit.

 ## Overview